erikgaborim/Soccer-System/README.md

-# School-System
+# Soccer-System
-Java Project developed to simulate a school system.
+Java Project developed to simulate a soccer system to save information about teams and players in a database.

 ## How to use